hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 ![hosts-file-w10](assets/tutorial2/hosts-file-w10.jpg)

-**Figure 19:** hosts file
+**Figure 18:** hosts file

 Copy the line with the current IP address mapped to the sandbox hostnames.
 Comment out that line.
 Now paste the line below the commented out line.

 Earlier when we turn on the sandbox, we were able to get the IP address from the virtual machine window.

-For example on VMware, the IP address **192.168.163.138** is the one generated for this current session in an office space, but your IP will probably be different.
+For example on VirtualBox, the IP address **10.14.2.223** is the one generated for this current session in an office space, but your IP will probably be different.

 ![hosts-file-updates](assets/tutorial2/hosts-file-updates.jpg)

-**Figure 20:** modify hosts file
+**Figure 19:** modify hosts file

 Save the modified file, **ctrl + s**.